-- 1. A minimum of 120 semester hours. - 2.
-At least 50% of the degree program must be traditional academic credit. - 3.
-No more than 25% of the degree may be earned using portfolio-based credit. - 4.
-At least 25% of the credit hours required for the degree must be completed with Troy University. - 5.
-Twelve semester hours of work in each major field must be completed in residence at Troy University. - 6.
-Students must earn a minimum of 50% of all degree program hours on a senior college (four-year degree) level in order to graduate from Troy University with a bachelor's degree.
+- 1. A minimum of 120 semester hours. - At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - 3.
+No more than 25% of the degree may be earned using portfolio-based credit.
+(See Cross Discipline Courses for additional information.) - 4.
+At least 25% of the credit hours required for the degree must be completed in residence with Troy University. - 5.
+Twelve semester hours of work in each major field must be completed in residence with Troy University.
+(See Residency Credits for additional information.) - 6.
+A minimum of 50% of all degree program hours must be completed on a senior college (four-year degree) level.